OptimizedDP: An Efficient, User-friendly Library For Optimal Control and Dynamic Programming: Overview of the Toolbox Structure

 \subsubsection{Grid}

-Similar to the ToolboxLS \cite{LsetToolbox1}, our toolbox allows users to create a Cartesian grid, implemented as a Python object, by specifying the number of grid nodes, upper bound, and lower bound for each dimension, and periodic dimension.
-The ghost points at the boundary for non-periodic dimension, by default, are extrapolated based on the formula described in the file \textit{addGhostExtrapolate.m} in ToolboxLS.
+Similar to the ToolboxLS \cite{LsetToolbox1}, our toolbox allows users to create a Cartesian grid, implemented as a Python object, by specifying the number of grid nodes, upper bound, lower bound for each dimension, and periodic dimension.
+The ghost points at the boundary for the non-periodic dimension, by default, are extrapolated to maintain the same sign of the boundary points.
+The implementation of the grid structure can be found in the \textit{odp.Grid} module (Fig. \ref{fig:toolbox_structure}).